 To achieve this, a group of project partners have come together that have extensive and diverse expertise in information provision, competency development, and networking in the area of open access and have been very active members of the open access community for many years.
 The collaborative project is managed by the Communication, Information, Media Centre (KIM) at the University of Konstanz.
 The other project partners are the Open-Access-Büro Berlin at the Freie Universität Berlin; the Helmholtz Open Science Office, which is located at the Helmholtz Centre – German Research Centre for Geosciences (GFZ); TIB – the Leibniz Information Centre for Science and Technology and University Library in Hanover; Bielefeld University Library; and Göttingen State and University Library.

-- 24 November 2022 | National Tripartite Event
+National Tripartite Event Germany

-Germany has not an Open Science national policy in place, but the topic has been part of the political agenda already for some time.
+Germany does not have an Open Science national policy in place, but the topic has been part of the political agenda already for some time.
 The Digital Agenda 2014-2017 of the Federal Ministry of Education and Research (BMBF) made a start to update the intellectual property rights and adapt the legal framework to Open Access in science and education.
 The resulting Act to adapt copyright law to the current requirements of the knowledge society of 2018 regulates the use of copyright protected material for scientific and educational purposes.
 This is well aligned with the corresponding EU directive 2019/790 on copyright in the single digital market.
 Together with specific strategies for Open Access, citizen science and science communication, Germany seems on track to install Open Science in its legislation.
 The federal states must also put strategies in place to regulate Open Access at regional (i.e. federal state) level.
 Progress has been made here, but the majority of Länder has not developed the corresponding strategy yet.
 Open Access was also included in the third Covenant for research and innovation for the period 2016-2020 signed between the Federal Government and the Federal States, and is expected to appear also in future versions.